crowdbotics/modules/modules/django-video-uploader/django_video_uploader/videouploader/README.md

 ## ## 3rd party setup

-Follow these steps to create a required TypeForm account:
+Follow these steps to create a required Vimeo account:

 - Login to [Vimeo Developer account](https://developer.vimeo.com/)
 - click on the ` + Create an app` button in the top-right corner of the page.